lenewsad/IntuneEDU/IntuneEDU/apps/add-apps.md

 # Add apps in Intune for Education

 Before you can install apps to your devices with Intune for Education, those apps must be added.
 Intune for Education supports the following types of applications:
-- Web apps - Links to websites (example)
+- Web apps - Links to websites
-- Windows Store for Business apps - Universal apps distributed from Microsoft (example)
+- Windows Store for Business apps - Universal apps distributed from Microsoft
 <!-- - Win32 applications (example) -->

 ## Popular apps

 For your convenience, you can install popular educational apps with a single click.
 Before trying to install any applications be sure to check the list of preset apps available in Express Setup or under the **Manage applications**.
-The Intune for Education service shows the top-12 educational web apps and top-12 education Windows Store for Business apps that you haven’t added under **Apps** management.
+The Intune for Education service shows the top-12 educational web apps and top-12 educational Windows Store for Business apps that you haven’t added under **Apps** management.
 Our goal is to make it easy for you to install your favorite apps to your users.

 ## Add popular apps
 You can deploy web apps as links to in the Start menu of Windows 10 devices using Intune for Education.
-To deploy a web app, you must first add it to Intune for Education in the **Manage apps** section.
+To deploy an app, you must first add it to Intune for Education in the **Manage apps** section.

 Use the following steps to add web apps to Intune for Education:
 1. In the [Intune for Education](https://manage.windowsazure.com) console, click **Manage Apps**, click **Add apps**, and then **Quick add popular apps**.
 A list of **Web apps** and **Windows Store apps** are displayed.